codeWizardzz/Mobile-App/README.md

-# gazeta
+# GazetaHub

-Gazeta is a Flutter project aimed at providing a modern platform for news consumption, inspired by the concept of digitalizing newspapers.
+GazetaHub is a Flutter project aimed at providing a modern platform for news consumption, inspired by the concept of digitalizing newspapers.
 This project includes a range of features designed to enhance the user experience and facilitate community engagement.

 ## Features